functionless/functionless/website/docs/concepts/step-function/usage.md

 ### From a Function, StepFunction or AppsyncResolver

+Calling a Step Function from a Lambda `Function`, `StepFunction` or `AppsyncResolver` are all achieved with a simple function call.

 ```ts
 const myStepFunc = new StepFunction(scope, "id", (input: {name: string}) => { .. });